White blood cell differential: Cell types and result interpretation

 Monocytes are large cells with a curved or folded nucleus and finely granulated, grey-blue cytoplasm that often contains vacuoles.
 Monocytes are the third most common white blood cell after neutrophils and lymphocytes.

 Increased monocyte counts (monocytosis) are seen in chronic infection and inflammation.
-Extremely high monocyte counts, as well as immature forms of monocytes, occur in chronic myelomonocytic leukemia and acute leukemias of monocytic origin.
+Extremely high monocyte counts, as well as immature forms of monocytes, occur in chronic myelomonocytic leukaemia and acute leukemias of monocytic origin.
 Monocyte counts may be decreased (monocytopenia) in individuals who are receiving chemotherapy as well as those with aplastic anemia, severe burns, and AIDS.